Mount Elgon National Park

 Challenges and Future Prospects

-Despite all the successes, Mount Elgon National Park still faces many challenges that will require further attention and innovative solutions in the future.15 Days Gorilla Safari in Uganda
+Despite all the successes, Mount-Elgon National Park still faces many challenges that wil-require further attention-and-innovative solutions in the future.15 Days Gorilla Safari in Uganda15 Days Gorilla Safari in Uganda

 Human-Wildlife Conflict